-The MAX1340/MAX1342/MAX1346/MAX1348 integrate a multichannel, 12-bit, analog-to-digital converter (ADC) and a quad, 12-bit, digital-to-analog converter (DAC) in a single IC.
-The devices also include a temperature sensor and configurable general-purpose I/O ports (GPIOs) with a 25MHz SPITM-/QSPITM-/MICROWIRETM-compatible serial interface.
-The ADC is available in a 4 or an 8 inputchannel version.
-The four DAC outputs settle within 2.0μs, and the ADC has a 225ksps conversion rate.
+The MAX1021/MAX1043 integrate a multichannel, 10-bit, analog-to-digital converter (ADC) and a 10-bit, digital-toanalog converter (DAC) in a single IC.
+The devices also include a temperature sensor and configurable generalpurpose I/O ports (GPIOs) with a 25MHz SPITM-/QSPITM-/ MICROWIRETM-compatible serial interface.
+The ADC is available in an eight input-channel version.
+The DAC outputs settle within 2.0μs, and the ADC has a 225ksps con-

-All devices include an internal reference (4.096V) providing a well-regulated, low-noise reference for both the ADC and DAC.
+All devices include an internal reference (2.5V) to provide a well-regulated, low-noise reference for both the ADC and DAC.
 Programmable reference modes for the ADC and DAC allow the use of an internal reference, an external reference, or a combination of both.
 Features such as an internal ±1°C accurate temperature sensor, FIFO, scan modes, programmable internal or external clock modes, data averaging, and AutoShutdownTM allow users to minimize both power consumption and processor requirements.
-The low glitch energy (4nV•s) and low digital feedthrough (0.5nV•s) of the integrated quad DACs make these devices ideal for digital control of fastresponse closed-loop systems.
+The low glitch energy (4nV•s) and low digital feedthrough (0.5nV•s) of the integrated DACs make these devices ideal for digital control of fast-response closed-loop systems.

-The devices are guaranteed to operate with a supply voltage from +4.75V to +5.25V The devices consume 2.5mA at 225ksps throughput, only 22μA at 1ksps throughput, and under 0.2μA in the shutdown mode.
-The MAX1342/MAX1348 offer four GPIOs that can be configured as inputs or outputs.
+The devices are guaranteed to operate with a supply voltage from +2.7V to +5.25V.
+They consume 2.5mA at 225ksps throughput, only 22μA at 1ksps throughput, and under 0.2μA in the shutdown mode.
+The MAX1021/ MAX1043 offer four GPIOs that can be configured as inputs or outputs.

-The MAX1340/MAX1342/MAX1346/MAX1348 are available in 36-pin thin QFN packages.
-All devices are specified over the -40°C to +85°C temperature range.
+The MAX1021/MAX1043 are available in 36-pin thin QFN packages.
+These devices are specified over the -40°C to +85°C temperature range.